 To apply for an adjustment to the assessment methods, you will need to make an appointment to see a disability advisor.
 You will need to take documentation of your disability to the appointment, this is required under University policy.

-Documentation can be a letter from your treating professional, or you can use the disability verification form.
+Documentation can be a letter from your treating professional, or you can register for disability support.